home

 For older entries, see the archives at the top right-hand side of this page.

 Jody and Amy have finished their 10 month adventure around the world, that began Nov 2, 2004, and ended Sep 2, 2005.
 They're back home in London now, doing normal things, like going to work and drinking tap water.
-You can see a map of their route, but it's very, very wrong.
+You can see a map of what was their planned route, but we didn't quite follow it.

 Archives